gryzus24/anki-dodawacz/README.md

 ## Code

-This is my first programming project, feel free to contribute if you find the program helpful.
+This is my first programming project, feel free to contribute if you find the program useful.

 Third-party libraries used: BeautifulSoup4 (MIT), colorama (BSD), lxml (BSD), requests (Apache 2.0)